 The industry is currently facing many challenges that are making it less competitive compared to other shipping methods.
 The ocean shipping industry must overcome these challenges to remain competitive and ensure that its services can support a boosting trade and economy.

-Technology and digital transformation can help to keep up with the pace of the growing economy and satisfy the needs of partners for better digital services.
-Despite some emerging trending technology trends, cloud-based data integration is the simplest way to revolutionize the operations and processes of an aging industry.
+Technology and a great digital transformation strategy in the ocan shipping industry can help to keep up with the pace of the growing economy and satisfy the needs of partners for better digital services.
+Despite some emerging trending technology trends, cloud-based data integration for ocean logistics is the simplest way to revolutionize the operations and processes of an aging industry.

 Traditionally, the global maritime shipping industry has been slow to change.
 It is still using aging technology infrastructure that is holding it back from adapting to new technology-driven models, processes, and innovations faster.

 These legacy systems have not been designed for real-time data sharing which is the cornerstone of modern business operations.
 The lack of connectivity across systems and applications result in the lack of information sharing, as well as insufficient data quality and insights into the operations and processes.
 This prevents industry stakeholders and partners from collaborating better.
 Often the end customer is completely left out of the loop of information sharing.

 Many stakeholders have developed their own tailored systems that are using proprietary data formats, therefore the lack of a unified data format is making data sharing even more difficult.
 Many are using ocean shipping EDI (Electronic Data Interchange) as the primary form of communicating with partners, however, the EDI standards are too restrictive.

 Too often, a technology upgrade is considered as an enormous risk for the industry, considering costs, security concerns, and data protection.